boom141/task-management-application-nextJS/README.md

 **NOTE**

-When deploying this project in vercel you might encounter a error realated to Prisma Client.
+When deploying this project in Vercel, you might encounter an error related to the Prisma client.
 If you do encounter it, check this documentation [Vercel build dependency caching workaround](https://www.prisma.io/docs/guides/other/troubleshooting-orm/help-articles/vercel-caching-issue)

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.